ArfaKhalid/Data_Query_In_PostGIS-spatial-analysis-/README.md

 # Geospatial Data Query in PostGIS

-This repository has queries for working with geospatial data using PostGIS.
+Querying geospatial data in PostGIS involves using SQL statements to retrieve and analyze spatial information stored in a PostgreSQL database with the PostGIS extension.
 PostGIS is an extension for PostgreSQL that adds support for geographic objects, allowing for the storage and querying of spatial data.

 ## Files